austinthresher/dangerboy/README.md

 Game Boy emulator written in C. Danger Boy focuses on emulating the original DMG with cycle accurate timing.
 Compatibility is fairly high.

-The current features are currently missing but planned:
+The following features are currently missing but planned:

  - Sound
+ - Window support in per-pixel mode
  - SRAM saving
  - Save states
  - Configurable controls